 In our Final WRMP19 we envisaged the installation of 24,270 new meters in total across AMP7.
 In our re-forecasted Revised WRMP19 we targeted 36,700 new meters in total across AMP7 with the aim of recovering our Covid impacted PCC position.
-In our most recent re-forecast for the rdWRMP24 we are targeting 36,059 meter installs, including 20,695 not for revenue meters.
+In our most recent re-forecast for the WRMP24 we are targeting 36,059 meter installs, including over 20,000 initially 'not for revenue' meters to mitigate the decline in Change of Occupier metering opportunities.
+There has been a clear decline in house moves compared to 2021-22, driven by both the cost-of-living crisis and less favourable stamp duty policies.
+In addition to this, we have already converted most customers who are readily willing to convert to a meter (Optants).

-Where we have fitted a not for revenue meter to a customer's premise, we will work with that customer to see if they are better off to change to a metered bill and agree to being switched to such an arrangement straight away.
-Notwithstanding this work, we will also prepare with the customer for the transition to a metered bill on the 1st April 2025, should our WRMP24 be approved by the Secretary of State, and we are legally able to do so.
+Where we have fitted a 'not for revenue' meter to a customer's premise, we will work with that customer to see if they are better off to change to a metered bill and agree to being switched to such an arrangement straight away.
+Notwithstanding this work, we will also prepare with the customer for the transition to a metered bill in early AMP8, now that our WRMP24 has been approved by the Secretary of State, meaning we are legally able to do so.
+We estimate this will increase our meter penetration to around 45% (including voids) and closer to the Revised WRMP19 target of 47%.
 Throughout this journey we will take into account the vulnerabilities of individuals and support everyone through this process to the best of our ability.
+We are currently designing the process and customer journey we will follow to convert these meters, supported by the extra functionality we get from our new Customer Relationship Management (CRM) platform, Kraken.

-Actual and forecast meter installs within our rdWRMP24 are provided in Table 1 and Figure 4 to Figure 7.
+Actual and forecast meter installs within our WRMP24 are provided in Table 1 and Figure 4 to Figure 7.